CTO’s Guide to Successful Software {Code} Refactoring

 These risks threatened the product’s ability to scale, deliver new features efficiently, and maintain a secure and reliable platform for its customers.

-After analyzing all the necessary components of the software and the infrastructure, we proposed a plan that included code base optimization, breaking monolith architecture into microservices, and cloud migration services for transferring to a new cloud infrastructure.
+After analyzing all the necessary components of the software and the infrastructure, we proposed a plan that included code base optimization, migration to microservices, and cloud migration services for transferring to a new cloud infrastructure.

 To achieve these goals, we had to refactor some functionality of the platform.
 Below you will find a small example of refactoring a dashboard without altering the product architecture, which illustrates how small changes can improve code quality and simplify further development.